Yellow-band disease

 Yellow-band disease (similar to Yellow Blotch disease) is a coral disease that attacks colonies of coral at a time when coral is already under stress from pollution, overfishing, and climate change.
-It is characterized by large blotches or patches of bleached, yellowed tissue on Caribbean scleractinian corals.
+It is characterized by large blotches or patches of bleached, yellowed tissue on Caribbean scleractinia corals.

 Yellow-band disease is a bacterial infection that spreads over coral, causing the discolored bands of pale-yellow or white lesions along the surface of an infected coral colony.
 The lesions are the locations where the bacteria have killed the coral's symbiotic photosynthetic algae, called zooxanthellae which are a major energy source for the coral.
 This cellular damage and the loss of its major energy source cause the coral to starve, and usually cause coral death.
 There is evidence that climate change could be worsening the disease.

 Mechanism of action

 Coral has a symbiotic relationship with zooxanthellae that provide the coral glucose, glycerol, and amino acids.
 Under certain water conditions, like fluctuating temperatures and increased nitrogenous waste, corals will appear stressed.
 Also, these conditions allow for bacteria to grow inside the coral and compete with zooxanthellae.
 The bacteria produces the characteristic pale yellow lesions and eventually kills the zooxanthellae by impairing its mitosis and its ability to carry out photosynthesis.
 Yellow-band disease is found on coral reefs in the Caribbean.